brambozz/dotfiles/README.md

-# Switch to sway
+# TODO

-I am switching from bspwm to sway, mainly for the following reasons:
-1. Wayland is future-proof
-2. Support for different scaling factors per monitor

-This means that I have to switch to some other applications as well, because it turns out many things depend on X.
+- [ ] Configure audio hotkeys in sway
+- [ ] Configure sway keybindings more ergonomically, i.e. minimal
+	sideways motion.
+- [ ] Configure swaylock background image (could be screenshot, pipes?)
+- [ ] Change look of sway
+- [ ] Look into wlogout

-## Essential packages
+# Essential packages

-This is a list of packages that should result in a working sway config.
+This is a list of packages that should result in a working config.

 ```
 sway
+gnome
+gdm
 swaylock
 qt5-wayland
 xorg-server-xwayland